 Wisconsin

-It’s illegal in Wisconsin to place a GPS device on a vehicle without the owner’s consent.
-Using GPS tracking to monitor a person’s movement without consent is also illegal in Wisconsin.
+Relevant Restrictions: Illegal to place a GPS device on a vehicle without the owner’s consent.

 Wyoming

-As many GPS tracking laws are criminal statutes, the consequences for deliberately misusing GPS trackers can be severe.
-Individuals may be subject to fines or even jail time, with charges ranging from misdemeanors to felonies.
-Businesses in California that violate state law involving GPS tracking can even be stripped of their license to operate in the state.
+Since many GPS tracking laws fall under criminal statutes, the consequences for misuse can be serious.
+Individuals may face fines or jail time, with offenses ranging from misdemeanors to felonies.
+In California, businesses can even lose their licenses to operate if they violate GPS tracking laws.

 🧠 Did You Know?